We’ve been getting lots of love for our Digital Mums learning programmes recently.

 Walking through the school building at High Tech High is confusing as it doesn’t really feel like a school.
 The vibe is more Silicon Valley start-up (albeit one hosting a Justin Bieber concert with sheer volume of children in one place that’s the only giveaway).
 The energy feels very different from any school I’ve ever been in.
 Students are actually having energising conversations about their school work and not just debating X-Factor contestants.
 It also looks very different from most schools.
 There aren’t classrooms with rows of students and a teacher at the front.
 Instead students are dispersed throughout the school working in groups on their individual projects.
 And it’s this focus on project work that makes High Tech High so transformative.

 High Tech High projects are very different from most people’s understanding of what a project is.
 Innovation Unit’s REAL Projects use this formula and so do we.
-There are three core components that we've taken from REAL Projects that make our learning programmes so different and.
+There are three core components that we've taken from REAL Projects that make our learning programmes so different and successful.

 1. It’s project-led not content-led